Sharing the Fruits of Spiritual Activism

-That’s why I’ve decided to try an experiment this summer.
-The urge stems from our April 23rd Religious Exploration forum.
-In keeping with Earth Day, participants viewed and discussed excerpts of the DVD, Awakening the Dreamer, Changing the Dream, which laid out in disturbing detail some of the environmental and social challenges we currently face, and a number of the primary causes.
+You may recall that my June newsletter column outlined a summer experiment.
+As a brief reminder, the impetus came from our April 23rd Religious Exploration forum.
+There participants viewed excerpts of the DVD, Awakening the Dreamer, Changing the Dream, which laid out in disturbing detail some of the environmental and social challenges we currently face, and a number of the primary causes.

 |Institutional (formal Systems of Power)|

-To explain briefly, together the top horizontal headings name the main goal of the new Dream: to create an Environmentally Sound, Socially Just and Spiritually Fulfilling world.
-Scanning down the left-hand column, we see that under any of these we might focus on our Individual actions; and/or actions we do relatively Informally in our communities or the wider culture; and/or actions concerning Institutional Systems of Power (government, education, finance, etc.).
+Again, the horizontal headings name the three-part goal of the new Dream: create an Environmentally Sound, Socially Just and Spiritually Fulfilling world.
+The left-hand column suggests that under any of these we might focus on Individual actions; and/or actions we do relatively Informally in our communities or the wider culture; and/or actions concerning Institutional Systems of Power (government, education, finance, etc.).
+And the process is to choose the actions—the “Personal Commitments of a Global Citizen”—that most fit your talents, passions and purpose.

 Rev. Peter Farriday